oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-record-a-quick-and-dirty-done-video/rule.md

 ---

-When you've finished a PBI you should record a video to send to your Product Owner and anyone else that is interested.
+​When you've finished a PBI you should record a video to send to your Product Owner and anyone else that is interested.
 A 'Done' video is much better than a screenshot because you are proving the PBI workflow actually works.
 Even better, this video can double as documentation or release notes for your users.

 When deciding whether a PBI might be a good contender to record a done video for, consider these factors: